Banks fined after foreign exchange probe

-LONDON Five of the world's biggest banks will pay almost $3.4 billion in penalties to British, U.S. and Swiss authorities for alleged manipulation of foreign exchange rates.
+LONDON Five of the world's biggest banks will pay almost $3.4 billion (2.13 billion pounds) in penalties to British, U.S. and Swiss authorities for alleged manipulation of foreign exchange rates.

 Here are reactions to the fines: